Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 Contrary, the normal token wallet can be deployed by contracts except than the `TokenRoot` or `TokenWallet` contracts.
 :::

+## How Does Contract Upgrading Work?
+### Upgrading the TokenRootUpgradeable Contract
+The  `upgrade`  function within the token root contract allows for the upgrading of the contract itself by utilizing the `SETCODE` TVM instruction.
+### TokenWalletUpgradeable
+The upgrade process for the  `TokenWalletUpgradeable`  contract occurs when there are changes made to the wallet code within the token root contract, utilizing the  `setWalletCode`  method.
+Once this update has taken place, it becomes possible to request an upgrade for the token wallet code to the most recent version available in the token root contract, utilizing the  `upgrade`  method on the `TokenWalletUpgradeable`.

 ## Token Wallet Upgradable

 before any further explanations lets take a look at the `TokenWalletUpgradeable` code: